shuvro-baset/nodeJs/README.md

 - make a form for post input data into react
 - write some useRef hooks for name(nameRef), email(emailRef) and others which I want to give input data.
 - make a onSubmit function for receiving input data.
+- in the constant variables save all input data ...ref.current.value
+- make an object of data. fetch backend uri and post the data into body attribute.
+- backend server receive the data and pass it to the database and back a response to the frontend server.